Chinese anti-virus lockdowns add to concerns over economy - NewsBreak

 On Friday, the government reported 174 new cases nationwide, 57 of them in Xi'an and 56 in Henan province.

-In contrast to the United States and other governments that have tried to minimize the economic impact of anti-virus controls, the zero-Covid strategy includes travel and business curbs that are imposing high costs.
+In contrast to the United States and other governments that have tried to minimize the economic impact of anti-virus controls, the zero-Covid strategy is imposing high costs.

 Beijing took the then-unprecedented step of shutting down most the world’s second-largest economy last year to fight the virus.
 Economic growth rebounded after factories, shops and offices were allowed to reopen when the ruling party declared victory over the virus in March.
 But scattered cities, towns and some individual neighborhoods have faced more temporary lockdowns since then to stop outbreaks.